MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 $$
 \mathrm{CNOT} = \begin{bmatrix} 1\ 0\ 0\ 0  \\\\  0\ 1\ 0\ 0 \\\\  0\ 0\ 0\ 1 \\\\  0\ 0\ 1\ 0 \end{bmatrix}.
 $$
-The CNOT gate corresponds to the following classical operation: Look at the first bit, if it is $0$, do nothing, and if it is $1$ then negate the second bit.
+The CNOT gate corresponds to the following classical operation: Look at the first bit, if it is $0$, do nothing, and if it is $1$ then flip the second bit.
 In cases when more than two qubits are present, or a CNOT gate that is controlled by the second qubit is needed, the notation $\text{CNOT}\_{ij}$ is used to denote the controlled-not gate controlled on the $i^{\rm th}$ qubit and with the $j^{\rm th}$ qubit as its target (where zero is the first qubit label).
 For example,
 $$
 \mathrm{CNOT}\_{01} = \begin{bmatrix} 1\ 0\ 0\ 0  \\\\  0\ 1\ 0\ 0 \\\\  0\ 0\ 0\ 1 \\\\  0\ 0\ 1\ 0 \end{bmatrix}\qquad\mathrm{CNOT}\_{10} = \begin{bmatrix} 1\ 0\ 0\ 0  \\\\  0\ 0\ 0\ 1 \\\\  0\ 0\ 1\ 0 \\\\  0\ 1\ 0\ 0 \end{bmatrix}.
 $$